-In 2020, both the gas and electricity markets will have been open to competition for a huge 30 years.
-We were the first European country to introduce deregulated energy, and as a result, we have been able to save money on our energy bills for almost three decades.
+In 2020, both the gas and electricity markets will have been open to competition for three decades.
+The UK was the first country in Europe to move to a deregulated energy sector, and as a result, we have been able to save money on our energy bills for almost three decades.
+In order to keep saving money on our gas and electricity bills, we are encouraged to shop around and compare energy suppliers.
 The issue is that many people are feeling overwhelmed by the sheer amount of choice that we have on the market: who are we meant to choose?
-That’s where we come in.
-We’re here to walk you through your options and help you find your ideal energy supplier.
-On this page you’ll find advice on how to prioritise, how to save money and who our favourite supplier is.

-- Now that more competition exists and people aren’t as afraid to choose independent suppliers, the Big Six are having to be much more competitive with tariff prices.
+- Now that more competition exists and people aren’t as afraid to move to independent suppliers, the Big Six are having to be much more competitive with tariff prices.

-- The smaller, more intimate structure of the independent energy suppliers has meant that much of the customer service has been considerably higher than that of the Big Six, meaning the larger companies are having to put in a much bigger push towards customer satisfaction.
+- The smaller and leaner structure of the independent energy suppliers has meant that much of the customer service has been considerably higher than that of the Big Six, meaning the larger companies are having to put in a much bigger push towards customer satisfaction in order to compete.

-- Big Six companies can no longer assume that they will always have mountains of custom, meaning they are having to reinvent their untouchable corporate image a little.
+- Big Six companies can no longer assume that they will always have an unquestioning consumer base, meaning they are having to reinvent their previously untouchable corporate image as their market share is challenged.

 If you’d like to learn more about energy suppliers in Great Britain, click the link below.